Mapping cell cortex rheology to tissue rheology, and vice-versa

-Complex tissue behaviour may then be reproduced using different and/or slowly varying tensions among the various cell-cell junctions, thus possibly mimicking internal gene expression levels in cells: tissue deformations and possibly cell intercalations may result~\cite{Rauzi2008}.
-However, vertex models do not consider cortical rheology such as observed in studies of single cells or single junctions.
+Tissue behaviours such as tissue deformations and possibly cell intercalations~\cite{Rauzi2008} may then be reproduced using different and/or slowly varying tensions among the various cell-cell junctions, thus possibly mimicking internal gene expression levels in cells.
+However, vertex models do not consider non-trivial cortical rheologies such as observed in studies of single cells or single junctions.
 As argued in~\cite{Lenne2021}, models of cell junction mechanics should now include dissipative effects.

 In the present work, we take into account the truly complex mechanical behaviour of the cellular cortex and use it in a cell-based model to derive the corresponding rheological behaviour at the scale of the tissue.
 Defining a regular cell network geometry allows to derive this connection analytically, leading to general expressions mapping the cortex to the tissue rheology.
 Existing results are discussed in view of these expressions.
 As we address the in-plane rheology of the cell monolayer, viewed as a 2D material, our results connect naturally to suspended monolayer experiments~\cite{Harris2013,Khalilgharibi2019}.